353words/json/README.md

 On line 20 you define a `u` variable and on lines 21-23 you unmarshal the JSON data into it.
 Finally, on line 24 you print `u`.
 You can see that there's no error and only `Login` was filled.

-`encoding/json` works only with exported fields that start with uppercase letter.
+`encoding/json` works only with exported fields that start with uppercase letters.
 However, in JSON the convention is to use lower case names.
 `encoding/json` has a heuristic to convert names from JSON to Go, and in Listing 2 uses the `login` from the JSON document to fill the `Login` field.